 "The Value of American leadership is no longer a given."

-Burns’ list of successful U.S. interventions such as humanitarian relief in Pakistan and coping with Ebola in Africa as well as promotion of American businesses abroad are all top-down and centralized, reminding the reader of that nostalgic past when people in the U.S. got all their news from the three national channels - NBC, CBS and ABC - and reading the New York Times and the Washington Post.
-His understanding of diplomacy, in this sense, is more international – between nations – than global, more formal than informal, more institutionalized than spontaneous.
+Burns’ list of successful U.S. interventions, such as humanitarian relief in Pakistan and coping with Ebola in Africa, as well as promotion of American businesses abroad, are all top-down and centralized, reminding the reader of that nostalgic past when people in the U.S. got all their news from the three national channels - NBC, CBS and ABC - and reading the New York Times and the Washington Post.
+His understanding of diplomacy, in this sense, is more international – between nations – than global, more formal than informal, and more institutionalized than spontaneous.
 How to explain traditional diplomacy to the people in the streets of Hong Kong or the Yellow Vests?

 But that’s the past.
 Where are we today with American leadership?
 The United States has withdrawn from the Geneva-based United Nations Human Rights Council.
 The Conference on Disarmament has had no agenda for over 20 years.
 Trump’s trade wars with China have undercut the World Trade Organization, which has not concluded the 2001 Doha Round of negotiations.

 Is Burns’ recounting of his career an attempt to give hints at how American diplomacy/leadership might revive?
 First, he gives us considerable details of his three decades career, including the mandatory photos of him with “important” people.
 But in a world of accelerated time where history is the last thirty seconds on a smartphone screen and when a Commander-in-Chief can change a well-structured military policy in a flash after a quick phone with another leader, do these historical anecdotes matter to us today?
-When face-to-face diplomacy is being replaced by conference calls, emails and Tweets, and military hardware is being replaced by cyberwarfare, is Burns’ memoir ancient history to be read only by palaeontologists?
+When face-to-face diplomacy is being replaced by conference calls, emails, and tweets, and military hardware is being replaced by cyber warfare, is Burns’ memoir ancient history to be read only by paleontologists?

 Reevaluating America's role